mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

   }
 ```

 In the above example, we group products by the first letter of the `UserId` of the user who purchased them.
-From the code, it seems a harmless operation, as we are only changing the stream's key.
+It seems a harmless operation from the code, as we are only changing the stream's key.
 However, since Kafka partitioned topics by key, the change of the key marks the topic for re-partitioning.

 So, suppose the marked stream will be materialized in a topic or in a state store (more to come on state stores) by the following transformation.
 In that case, the contained messages will be potentially moved to another node of the Kafka cluster.
 Re-partitioning is an operation that should be done with caution because it could generate a heavy network load.

 ### 5.2.
 Stateful Transformations

-As the name of this type of transformations suggested, the Kafka Streams library needs to maintain some kind of state to manage them, and it's called _state store_.
-The state store, which is automatically managed by the library if we use the Stream DSL, can be an in memory hashmap or an instance of [RocksDB](http://rocksdb.org/), or any other convenient data structure.
+As the name of these types of transformations suggested, the Kafka Streams library needs to maintain some kind of state to manage them, and it's called _state store_.
+The state store, which is automatically controlled by the library if we use the Stream DSL, can be an in-memory hashmap or an instance of [RocksDB](http://rocksdb.org/), or any other convenient data structure.

-Each state store is local to the node containing the instance of the stream application, and refers to the messages concerning the partitions owned by the node.
-So, the global state of a stream application is the sum of all the state of the single nodes.
+Each state store is local to the node containing the instance of the stream application and refers to the messages concerning the partitions owned by the node.
+So, the global state of a stream application is the sum of all the states of the single node.
 Kafka Streams offers fault-tolerance and automatic recovery for local state stores.

-Now that we know about the existence of state stores, we can start talking of stateful transformations.
-There many of them, such as:
+Now that we know about the existence of state stores, we can start talking about stateful transformations.
+There are many of them, such as:

 - Aggregations
 - Aggregations using windowing